-Students can participate in the cutting-edge research and scholarship being conducted at IUP this summer, June 3–August 8, during the annual Research Experience for Summer Scholars (RESS) Program.
+Students can participate in the cutting-edge research and scholarship being conducted at IUP this summer, June 3–August 8, during the annual Research Experiences for Summer Scholars (RESS) Program.
 Many exciting frontiers are being explored, and you can

 be part of it all!